yusufkaracaburun/emeq-mcp/README.md

 ## Quick Start: Creating an Invoice Server

-Let's create a complete Invoice MCP server with tools to get and list invoices.
+Let's create a complete Invoice MCP server with tools, resources, and prompts to get and list invoices, provide schema information, and assist with invoice management.

 ### Step 1: Create the Invoice Server